 Pamela Yellen, President Bank On Yourself

-*To protect the privacy of the Bank On Yourself Authorized Advisor who assisted Mr. Roth, we are calling him John Smith in this reprint.
+*To protect the privacy of the Bank On Yourself Professional who assisted Mr. Roth, we are calling him John Smith in this reprint.
 That is not his real name.